williamlief/up-and-running-with-r/README.md

   - [The R Cookbook](http://www.cookbook-r.com/): Useful 'recipes' for common tasks in R
 - Making Plots and Charts
   - [R Graphics Cookbook](https://r-graphics.org/): Recipes for making charts and plots
+  - [ggplot: Elegant Graphics for Data Analysis](https://ggplot2-book.org/) Online book for using ggplot
   - [R Graph Gallery](https://www.r-graph-gallery.com/): A collection of r graphs and the code to make them
 - Advanced Tools
   - [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html): A guide to using version control